State Sponsors of Terrorism: Countries currently on the list

-Cuba
+Cuba (1982–2015, 2021–present)

-Cuba was added to the list on March 1, 1982, on the basis that it has a history of supporting revolutionary movements in Spanish-speaking countries and Africa.Havana openly advocates armed revolution as the only means for leftist forces to gain power in Latin America, and the Cubans have played an important role in facilitating the movement of men and weapons into the region.
+Cuba was added to the list on March 1, 1982, on the basis that it has a history of supporting revolutionary movements in Spanish-speaking countries and Africa.

+Havana openly advocates armed revolution as the only means for leftist forces to gain power in Latin America, and the Cubans have played an important role in facilitating the movement of men and weapons into the region.
 Havana provides direct support in the form of training, arms, safe havens, and advice to a wide variety of guerrilla groups.
-Many of these groups engage in terrorist operations.Cuba "encouraged terrorism in the hope of provoking indiscriminate violence and repression, in order to weaken government legitimacy and attract new converts to armed struggle."
+Many of these groups engage in terrorist operations.

+According to the U.S. Department of State, Cuba "encouraged terrorism in the hope of provoking indiscriminate violence and repression, in order to weaken government legitimacy and attract new converts to armed struggle."
 In 1992, after the Soviet collapse, Fidel Castro stressed that his country's support for insurgents abroad was a thing of the past.

 According to Country Reports on Terrorism 2010: August 18, 2011:

-On December 17, 2014, an agreement to restore relations with Cuba was reached; the President instructed the Secretary of State to immediately launch a review of Cuba's inclusion on the list, and provide a report to the President within six months regarding Cuba's alleged support for international terrorism.
+On December 17, 2014, an agreement to restore relations with Cuba was reached (Cuban thaw); President Barack Obama instructed the Secretary of State to immediately launch a review of Cuba's inclusion on the list, and provide a report to the President within six months regarding Cuba's alleged support for international terrorism.
 President Barack Obama announced on April 14, 2015, that Cuba was being removed from the list.
 Cuba would not come off the list until after a 45-day review period, during which the U.S. Congress could try blocking Cuba's removal via a joint resolution.
 Congress did not act, and Cuba was officially removed from the list on May 29, 2015.

 Cuba was readded to the list on January 12, 2021, with Secretary of State Mike Pompeo citing "repeatedly providing support for acts of international terrorism" by harboring U.S. fugitives as well as Colombian rebel leaders.
-Cuba's support for Nicolás Maduro in the presidential crisis alleging the Maduro administration created "a permissive environment for international terrorists to live and thrive within Venezuela" was another reason for the redesignation.
-The redesignation came just eight days before Donald Trump's presidency ended on January 20 at noon.
+Cuba's support for Nicolás Maduro in the presidential crisis, knowing the Maduro administration created "a permissive environment for international terrorists to live and thrive within Venezuela" was another reason for the redesignation.
+The redesignation came just eight days before Donald Trump's first presidency ended on January 20 at noon.

-Iran
+On January 14, 2025, U.S. President Joe Biden notified Congress of his proposed removal of Cuba from the list of State Sponsors of Terrorism.
+The proposed removal was part of a Vatican-brokered deal that would see the release of 553 prisoners detained for "diverse crimes," including those arrested during the 2021 Cuban anti-government protests.
+According to a senior official of the Biden administration, an assessment on Cuba had been completed and found that there was no information supporting Cuba's designation.
+However, on January 20, 2025, succeeding President Donald Trump revoked the proposed removal of Cuba from the list.
+The proposed removal never took effect as it required a waiting period of 45 days, which would have been on February 28, 2025.